 Minimal scarring and faster recovery than traditional open surgery

-What happens during surgery?
+What happens during laparoscopic ulcer repair surgery?

 Using several small incisions (typically 0.5-1.5 cm each), your surgeon inserts a camera and specialized instruments to locate the perforation.
 The hole is meticulously closed with sutures, the abdominal cavity is thoroughly cleaned of any leaked gastric contents, and the area may be reinforced with tissue patches.
-The entire procedure typically takes 1-3 hours under general anesthesia.
+The entire emergency procedure typically takes 1-3 hours under general anesthesia.

 Life-saving intervention that prevents peritonitis and sepsis